Astronomy Course: Explore the Universe

 Instructor: Curt Nason

-Although the course is four evenings, it could take you several months to locate and observe enough targets by yourself to earn a certificate.
+Although this course was four evenings, it could take you several months to locate and observe enough targets by yourself to earn a certificate.

 View pdf recap~Explore the Universe Course~1st Evening